What was the last text you sent?

 Conversation activity discussing the advantages and disadvantages of texting.
 Have students argue for and against the use of text messaging over other forms of communication.
 If your students aren’t familiar with debating in English, you can give them a list of debate vocabulary beforehand.
 That should give them some inspiration and help them get started.
 Then, it’s over to your students.
 All you’ll have to do is mediate the discussion and provide some prompts here and there.

 If your students enjoy debating in class, try including FluentU in your curriculum.
 Because FluentU uses real-world material to teach English, students learn authentic English words and phrases, including slang and quirky idioms, that are used in actual conversations.
-What’s more, FluentU draws content from music videos, news articles and popular television shows and movies.
-This gives students a wider range of topics to discuss, as well as makes the learning experience fun and more engaging.

 If you want your students to practice their speaking skills and critical thinking abilities, try this ranking activity.

 These days, we’re doing more by text than we ever could before.
 We can pay our bills, book our vacations, order our food and even find prospective partners this way.
 You no longer have to have a face-to-face conversation to do any of these things.
 Is text always the best way, though?
 This activity will get your students thinking about that.

 Prepare a list of different topics and situations.
 Here are some ideas for you to include: